My Airhead Composting Toilet Review (After 4 Years)

 How Does The Air Head Composting Toilet Work?

-The first thing most people want to know is how to use a composting toilet.
-Surprise!
-It’s actually quite similar to a normal toilet.
 The primary difference is there’s no need to flush.
 Instead, just open the trapdoor before you go number two.

 Air Head Toilet Features